 Actual Consumption

 A significant proximity effect for the amount consumed was found in each study, with consumption being higher when snacks were presented at 20cm than 70cm from the individual, accepting hypotheses H1a and H2a.
 These main findings of significant proximity effects in each study reiterate the findings of Maas et al., (2012) and of Privitera and colleagues (2013, 2014), but differs from the recent findings of Hunter et al., (2018, 2019).
 Of the present findings, study 1 differs largely from those presented by Hunter and colleagues, as the brownies used are much larger snack units than raisins or M&M’s, so less easily comparable.
 Conversely, study 2 can more directly be contrasted with the studies by Hunter et al., (2018, 2019), as each involve presenting M&M’s to participants.
 While only 250g of M&M’s were presented in the present study, whereas bowls of 1000g were presented in Hunter et al., (2018), it is unlikely that the portion presented is the cause of the difference, as Maas et al., (2012) found a strong proximity effect whilst presenting 1000g of M&M’s.
-As methodologies and procedures between studies are similar, it is plausible that the differences in findings may stem from the amounts consumed at each distance (Hunter et al., 2018: 30.5g M&M’s, present studies: < 10g of brownies, 7.0g of M&M’s).
-Future studies may wish to explore . he present studies contribute to the consensus that the proximity effect is generally robust
+As methodologies and procedures between studies are similar, it is plausible that the differences in findings may stem from the amounts consumed at each distance, as Hunter et al. (2018) saw much higher consumption at 70cm than in the present studies (Hunter et al., 2018: 30.5g M&M’s, present studies: < 10g of brownies, 7.0g of M&M’s).
+Future studies may wish to further explore causes of the heightened consumption of distant snacks in the studies by Hunter and colleagues.
+Overall, the present studies contribute to the consensus of Bucher et al. (2016) and Hollands et al. (2019) that the proximity effect is generally robust.

-When considering the effort manipulation employed in study 1, fewer brownies were consumed when effort to consume them was high (wrapped brownies) compared to when effort was low (unwrapped), accepting H1b.
+When considering the effort manipulation employed in study 1, fewer brownies were consumed when the effort to consume them was high (wrapped brownies) compared to when effort was low (unwrapped), accepting H1b.
 This effect is similar to that of Brunner (2013) and Rozin et al., (2011), showing that the amount consumed can be reduced by increasing effort required.
 As hypothesised in H1c, a significant interaction was also found between distance and effort.
-As the proximity effect was seen to occur independent of effort, effort , the two effects also work independently.
+As the proximity effect was seen to occur independent of effort, effort partially moderates the proximity effect for the total amount consumed, with the two effects also working independently.
 A strong proximity effect was seen for unwrapped brownies, but no proximity effect for wrapped brownies.
-Hence, when effort is increased to a level where individuals no longer feel the reward is worth the effort exerted, the proximity effect disappears. hoice architects may be able to further reduce consumption by exploiting both manipulations together, thus potentially lowering daily calorie intake.
+Hence, when effort is increased to a level where individuals no longer feel the reward is worth the effort exerted, the proximity effect disappears.
+Choice architects may be able to inform future public health and further reduce consumption by exploiting both manipulations together, thus potentially lowering daily calorie intake.
 As little is known about the longer-term effectiveness of choice architecture such as the proximity effect, future studies may wish to explore the longer-term effects of the proximity and effort effects to determine whether calorie consumption can be meaningfully reduced through exploiting the proximity effect (Marchiori, Adriaanse, & De Ridder, 2017).